yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 draft: false
 ---

-Guest post originally published on [icloudnative.io](https://icloudnative.io) blog by 米开朗基杨
+This post is originally published on [icloudnative.io](https://icloudnative.io/posts/what-is-gitops/) blog by 米开朗基杨

 If you think `GitOps` sounds a bit like `DevOps`, you would be right.
 GitOps is essentially an operational framework that uses DevOps best practices.
 In this scenario, we basically move all cloud operations to Git.